-Odisha girl killed as Nokia 5233 explodes while in use, HMD Global distances itself from incident
+Nokia 5233 explodes while plugged in for charging, kills Odisha girl

 “Before we could know what exactly happened, Uma fell unconscious.
 She was declared dead at the hospital,” he was quoted as saying in a report by Metro.

-HMD Global, that is the new caretaker of Nokia phones, has benched itself from the incident as the smartphone involved in the incident – Nokia 5233 – was not manufactured by the company.
+HMD Global, the new caretaker of Nokia phones, has benched itself from the incident as the smartphone involved in the incident – Nokia 5233 – was not manufactured by the company.
 “We are deeply saddened to hear of the unfortunate incident involving a 19-year-old girl that has been reported.
 The mobile phone in question was not manufactured or sold by HMD Global, the new home of Nokia phones, set up in 2016 to create a new range of devices.
 At HMD Global, we are committed to producing high-quality handsets which deliver a strong user experience and meet high customer expectations,” an HMD Global spokesperson told FE.com.

-However, since the manufacturing, as well as branding licence, went to Microsoft after it bought Nokia back in 2014, the Nokia 5233 lies in the pursuit of Microsoft.
-We have reached out to Microsoft to comment on this incident and will update the story once we receive inputs.
+However, since Nokia’s manufacturing business, as well as branding licence, went to Microsoft after it bought Nokia back in 2014, the Nokia 5233 lies in the pursuit of Microsoft.
+Microsoft, however, declined to comment on the incident.

 Notably, the Nokia 5233 is still available to purchase via Amazon and Flipkart at a price mostly equal to feature phones in India at Rs 2,999.
 This raises a serious question – who is questionable for these decade-old Nokia smartphones?